iHaveFiveDogs/ai_agent_english_learning_assistant/backend/ai_service/README.md

 - `prompts/`: Prompt templates for agents
 - `config/`: Configuration files for agents

+## Redis Usage

+This module uses [Redis](https://redis.io/) as an in-memory data store for tracking job progress during AI-driven tasks such as article upload and processing.
+Redis must be running and accessible (default: `localhost:6379`).

+- Progress tracking functions are available in `services.utiles.upload_process_track` and are used by async agents (e.g., `alfo.py`).

 ## Main APIs

 - AI agent orchestration and tool APIs for persona, summarization, and word explanation.